-Earth's climate - affects and is affected by - human psychological climate.
+Earth’s climate affects and is affected by human psychological climate; our psychological climate is affected by the planet’s climate.

 Climate is Everything

-Earth's climate behavior is comprised of relationships among the atmosphere, biosphere, hydrosphere, lithosphere, and biogeochemical cycles intra-acting with the behavior and activities of all lifeforms, including humans.
+Earth’s climate behavior comprises relationships among the atmosphere, biosphere, hydrosphere, lithosphere, and biogeochemical cycles intra-acting with the behavior and activities of all lifeforms, including humans.

-That is, human behavior and practices co-shape the climate; what we do matters for the habitability and livability of all life on Earth.
-Humans are of the climate.
+As whale behavior affects climate patterns, so do human behavior and practices; what we do matters for the habitability and livability of life on Earth.
+Humans are a part of climate processes.

 Climate in Crisis

-The world's climate crisis is a real-time on the Earth rupture of daily lives and livelihood, destruction of habitats and resources, loss of critical ecosystems, and interdependent nonhuman and human ecologies.
+The climate in crisis is not an existential threat – it is a real-time on the Earth rupture of daily lives and livelihood, loss of habitats and resources.

-When human exceptionalism and their extraction practices rupture carbon, nitrogen, phosphorus, and sulfur cycles, we disrupt the atmospheric chemistry of greenhouse gases – the very cycles that support a habitable climate and life on Earth – a climate in crisis results.
+When human exceptionalism and extraction practices rupture carbon, nitrogen, phosphorus, water, and sulfur cycles, we disrupt the atmospheric chemistry of greenhouse gases – the very processes that support a habitable climate and life on Earth – a climate in crisis results.

 This is the psychological crisis driving the climate crisis.

-While it is essential and imperative the world adhere to climate regulations, reduction in polluting greenhouse gases, and transition to renewable energies - regulations and policy do not change behavior.
+While it is essential and imperative that we reconfigure outmoded climate regulations and policies and transition to renewable energies – regulations and policies do not change behavior.